chiselstrike/chiselstrike/docusaurus/docs/Intro/welcome.md

 (database, APIs, authentication) from simple TypeScript models and doing lots of heavy lifting for you.
 As a developer, you're off flying quickly, with half the code or less, and can devote most of your time to building compelling presentation layers.

+ChiselStrike integrates easily with Gatsby, Next.js, or any of your favorite frameworks.

 <!-- # FIXME: Some kind of visuals would be nice here to break up the text -->

 When hosting your apps on the ChiselStrike platform, we'll handle all scaling, upgrade, and data layer concerns.
 There's no need for any "devops", cloud architectures, scaling, monitoring, automation, or security work!

+## Examples

 Some examples of things we enable: